How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 • Vitamin D and calcium for bone quality

-Patients should reduce alcohol and nicotine as much as possible, as both negatively affect blood circulation and healing.
+Patients should reduce their alcohol and nicotine consumption as much as possible, as both negatively affect blood flow and healing.

 Medical preparation and preliminary examinations